Suri L. Duitch, Ph.D.

 Undergraduate and graduate units at Tulane University are measured by credits that correspond to the number of hours the class meets per week.

-Undergraduate students in SCS may avail themselves of the satisfactory/unsatisfactory option.
+Undergraduate students in SoPA may avail themselves of the satisfactory/unsatisfactory option.
 A course with the grade of satisfactory (S) typically may not be used to satisfy proficiency, major, or minor requirements, and no more than 18 credits of S will be credited toward the degree.
 Students should be aware that many colleges will not accept the transfer of credit with this grade.

 Students may take three credits of work on a satisfactory/unsatisfactory basis per academic year (fall, spring and summer) if they have completed at least 30 credits of college work and are not on probation.

-In order to receive a satisfactory grade, students must earn a C- or higher.
+To receive a satisfactory grade, students must earn a C- or higher.
 The grade of S is not calculated into the grade-point average.
 Grades below C- will be designated as unsatisfactory (U).
 The grade of U will not be calculated into the grade-point average.

 Any student may take a course on an audit basis.
 No credit is earned for this work, but the course is entered on the official transcript with a grade of AU.
 Part-time students must pay the appropriate tuition for an audited course.

 An incomplete grade is given at the discretion of the instructor.
 It allows a maximum extension of 30 days after the end of the term for the completion of the coursework.
-If the work has not been submitted by the deadline, the incomplete is converted to an F. Extensions of the 30-day deadline may be requested in writing by the student and must be approved by the instructor and the SCS associate dean for academic affairs.
+If the work has not been submitted by the deadline, the incomplete is converted to an F. Extensions of the 30-day deadline may be requested in writing by the student and must be approved by the instructor and the SoPA associate dean for academic affairs.
 Extensions are approved only when a student has made an attempt to complete the missing work within the original 30-day period but, in the view of the instructor and the associate dean, has been prevented from completing the work by some special circumstance beyond the student's control.
 Extensions must be approved before the 30-day deadline expires; extensions are not approved retroactively.